 2. Advanced security measures

 The Chase Mobile app provides advanced security features to protect users from cyber threats.
-Through 24/7 fraud monitoring, users can review transactions on-the-go for unusual activity.
+Through 24/7 fraud monitoring, users can review transactions on the go for unusual activity.
 The app can text, email or call its users if there are unusual purchases on their credit card.
 The Chase Mobile app also supports Apple’s Face ID, Touch ID, and Google’s Fingerprint Login for quick and secure account access.

 3. Flexible payment options